The things that Mom can create with a simple cookie cutter!

 33. Soap Crayons - you'll need cookie cutters; liquid food coloring for each color crayon; 2 Tablespoons hot water; 1 cup soap flakes.
 Directions: For each color, put two tablespoons of hot water and one cup of soap flakes into a bowl.
 Add as many drops of food coloring to the mix as you wish.
 Stir the soap mixture until it thickens.
 This takes time, so be patient.
-Press spoonfuls of the first color of soap into cookie cutters.
+Press spoonfuls of each color of soap into individual cookie cutters.
 Let the soap crayons dry for one or two days.
 Gently bang the cookie cutters to loosen the crayons.

 35.Use shapes to make puppets.

 - It's tough raising kids today!
 You need every time and money saving idea you can find.
 That's why you'll want to get our free weekly Dollar Stretcher for Parents newsletter.
 You'll find great ideas designed just for parents that will help your family 'live better...for less'!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.